-You don’t need to be a crowdfunding genius to work out that a compelling video is instrumental to your campaign’s success.
+You don’t need to be a crowdfunding genius to prove that a compelling video is instrumental to your campaign’s success.

-If you want your Kickstarter video to go viral, you need to evoke emotions in people such that they cannot resist but share their newfound gem with family and friends.
+If you want your Kickstarter videos to go viral, you need to evoke emotions in people such that they cannot resist but share their newfound gem with family and friends.

 Make sure your video explicitly demonstrates the problem you are trying to solve and casts your product as the best solution.